scottsawyer/breezy_layouts/README.md

 A configurable set of layouts with utility classes in mind, particularly [TailwindCSS](https://tailwindcss.com/).

-The main idea of this module is to use Tailwind utility classes to create layout variants.
-It includes a form builder for creating fields that will inject Tailwind classes into layouts.
-Using the form, a site builder can give editors as much or as little control over the variants as desired.
+The main idea of this module is to give editors curated control over layouts using utility classes without having any knowledge of CSS.

+It does this by allowing site builders to select which classes apply to layouts, and which classes the editor can select.
+By creating layout variants, site builders can give editors as much or as little control over the layouts as desired.

+The main differences between this module and the excellent [Layout Builder Styles](https://www.drupal.org/project/layout_builder_styles):
+* Layout Builder Styles works on Layouts, Sections, and Blocks.
+Breezy Layouts only works on Layouts.
+* Layout Builder Styles is unopinionated as to what CSS classes are added.
+Breezy Layouts only works with TailwindCSS (see roadmap).
+* Breezy Layouts has hidden fields so the site builder can enforce classes to be applied via layout variants.
+* Breezy Layouts organizes variants around breakpoints and CSS properties for an intuitive interface.

 Special thanks to the [Webform team](https://www.drupal.org/project/webform), this module borrows heavily from Webform for the form builder.